pi-null-mezon/OpenIST/README.md

 # OpenIST

-A set of open tools (C++ classes and cmd-utils) for image segmentation with machine learning
+A set of open source tools (C++ classes and cmd-utils) for image segmentation and classification by means of artificial neural networks.

 Example of output results (manualy composed by GIMP)